johmes/portfolio-app/README.md

 # Johannes Mensalo Portfolio Web Application

-This web app is made using React.
+This web app is a SPA made using React.
+It uses Firebase cloud functions in backend for features such as nodemailer to send contact messages.

 # Libraries and dependencies
   - axios https://github.com/axios/axios